 29. When will the Masquerade rehearsal be?

-We will do our best to provide rehearsal times for groups that request a rehearsal.
+We do our best to provide rehearsal times.
 However, due to time constraints, rehearsals for the Masquerade are not guaranteed.
 If your group is given a rehearsal time, the Masquerade Coordinator will notify you of your rehearsal time.

 30. What time is check in for the Masquerade?